slomin/kotlinblog/_posts/2017-08-28-tensorflow-on-android-things.md

 ![Egg example]({{ site.url }}/images/android_things_2/tensor_5.jpg){: .center-image }

 The whole app's size is ~70MB.
 Keep in mind all the app's work is done offline, contained in a tiny RP3 body.
+It takes under one second to do the inference on the picture.
 I think future looks particularly promising with the advances in hardware (new cheaper and more powerful IoT platforms) and machine learning algorithms.